magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-33453-page-builder-preview-breaks-product-price-differs-across-sites.md

 <ins>Steps to reproduce</ins>:

-1. Log in to Commerce Admin Panel.
+1. Log in to Commerce Admin panel.
 1. Create two websites.
 1. Create a simple product.
 1. Set a different price for the product on each website.